 Long-term disability insurance in BC

 Long-term disability insurance is a common benefit in BC.
 To be eligible, you must be covered under an insurance policy.
-Usually, you’ll be covered through a group insurance policy through your work.
+Usually, you are covered under a group insurance policy through your work.
 But you might have a private long-term disability policy from an insurance broker.

 CPP Disability in BC

 CPP disability is one of the long-term disability benefits available to people in BC and across Canada.
-It’s run by the federal government.
+The federal government runs this program.

 Disability Assistance (PWD)

 WorkSafe BC is the workers’ compensation program in BC.
-This program pays disability benefits to people who suffer a work-related injury or illness.
-If you get injured at work, then you are likely covered by this benefit.
+This program pays disability benefits to people who sustained work-related injuries or illnesses.
+If you got injured at work, this benefit most likely covers you.

 WorkSafe pays wage replacement benefits.
 They also pay reimbursements for medical treatments.
 The wage replacement payments can go to age 65.
-With permanent disabilities, there may be a retirement payment awarded as well.
-If you qualify for WorkSafe compensation, it’s a great long-term disability benefit.
+With permanent disabilities, there may also be a retirement payment awarded as well.
+WorkSafe is a great long-term disability benefit in BC.

 Disability Tax Credit

 Revenue Canada runs the disability tax credit program.
 But unlike the other programs, it does not give a monthly payment.
-Rather, it gives a refund on federal income taxes paid.
+Instead, it provides a refund on federal income taxes paid.
 So, to get benefits, you need to be paying taxes.
-Or, you need to be dependent on someone who does.
+Or, you have to be dependent on someone who does.
 In that case, however, the other person receives the benefit — not you.

 If you have a child with a long-term disability, then you can qualify for the child disability benefit.
 With this benefit, you receive a monthly payment.
-However, to qualify, you must be eligible for the Canada Child Benefit.
+However, you must be eligible for the Canada Child Benefit to qualify.
 In addition, your child must meet the criteria for the disability tax credit.

 BC long-term disability: A comparison